 And so it was decided.
-We had a trial month ahead of us, post which the future of our relationship would be decided.
+We had a trial month ahead of us, a post which the future of our relationship would be decided.

 13 Feb, evening.

-As I walked from the S-bahn station to the apartment, the keys jangled in my pocket.
+As I walked from the S-Bahn station to the apartment, the keys jangled in my pocket.
 The keys to his apartment.
-I felt a little sad on thinking that I won’t be in possession of those keys any longer.
+I felt a little sad about thinking that I won’t be in possession of those keys any longer.
 For quite some time, I had started assuming Germany as my second home.
 Well, third home to be precise.
 France being my second and of course, India, my birth land being the first.

 I inserted the key in the door lock, shoving away the snow with my boots and let myself in.
 The apartment smelt of bakery stuff- bagels, breads, doughnuts…an odor I loved.
 The scent of baguettes and pretzels assailed me.
 We often breakfasted on this combination- baguettes (a typically French thing) and pretzels (a very German choice) along with yogurt and milk.
 Mohit was a fan of milk and cereal but I preferred yogurt.
 Since he came to know of my preferences, he had begun to stock up on Epigamias and Danones, so that whenever I came to stay, I would always have a cup of yogurt with my meal.